 Wake Forest and other Communities - Students may secure remunerative work in Wake Forest and nearby cities and towns.
 Wake Forest is within 20 minutes driving distance of Raleigh and within 30 minutes of Durham.
-Many students and their spouses find employment in these centers.
+Many students and their spouses find employee students and their spouses find employment in these centers.
 In no instance can definite employment in the churches or in the adjacent communities be guaranteed by the Seminary.